Australian Cinema > best

 Aussies against the Boer (and the British) - fine performances, sustained seriousness.

-I can't think of another film with so many fine performances from the women in it.
+I can't think of another film with so many fine performances from women.
+Pity about the leading actor.

 The finest of Australian gothic.